hadley/helpr/ideas.md

 * Parse examples and add links to functions that are used
 * Send selected expression to R console
-* Evaluate all example code and interleave results back in html, like: http://ejohn.org/apps/learn/
+* BUSY - Evaluate all example code and interleave results back in html, like: http://ejohn.org/apps/learn/

 Search